SkylineCommunications/dataminer-docs/develop/DSI/DSIOpenConfig/DSI_OpenConfig_Middleware.md

 ### Including the middleware package

-Include the NuGet package *Skyline.DataMiner.Core.OpenConfig.Gnmi* in your project as explained in [Consuming NuGet packages](xref:Consuming_NuGet).
-When developing a connector, there's an optional package when you want to use the [DataMapper](#datamapper): *Skyline.DataMiner.Core.OpenConfig.Gnmi.Protocol*
+Include the NuGet package *Skyline.DataMiner.DataSources.OpenConfig.Gnmi* in your project as explained in [Consuming NuGet packages](xref:Consuming_NuGet).
+When developing a connector, there's an optional package when you want to use the [DataMapper](#datamapper): *Skyline.DataMiner.DataSources.OpenConfig.Gnmi.Protocol*

 ### Setting up connection with the endpoint